Updated May 13, 2019

 The study also found that 45 percent of retailers expect a unified commerce platform to drive innovation within their IT organisation through significant improvements in their ability to meet business demands faster.
 And 35 percent expect significant improvements in IT efficiency by reducing the time and budget for data security, maintenance and infrastructure.

-As a result, our industry is enthusiastically embracing unified commerce, with 76 percent of retailers indicating they have or plan to implement a single, unified commerce platform within the next three years, and 5 percent saying they have already reached a true unified commerce model.
+As a result, our industry is enthusiastically embracing unified commerce, with 81 percent of US retailers indicating they plan to deploy unified commerce by 2020, and 28 percent saying they have already implemented unified commerce.